harsh-sharmaji/Shopping-Cart/README.md

-Congratulations on finishing the project!
-Here’s a beautifully structured README file template for your project:

----

 # **Shopping Cart Web Application**

 Welcome to the **Shopping Cart Web Application**.
 This project demonstrates an interactive and responsive shopping platform where users can browse products, add them to a cart, and apply various filters for a better shopping experience.
 Built using React.js, it is designed to provide a seamless user interface with essential e-commerce functionalities.